-A healthier chocolate fudge cake, rich and dark, made with pumpkin puree instead of eggs and oil.
-It is easy to make, super moist, and vegan, gluten-free, oil-free, egg-free and delicious.
+A rich chocolate fudge cake, rich and dark, made with pumpkin puree instead of eggs and oil.
+It is easy to make, super moist, egg-free and delicious.
 And it goes perfectly with my rich chocolate buttercream recipe.
-View step by step video in this post.

 This easy chocolate fudge cake makes a delicious two layer cake that is rich in flavor and dark in color.
 The texture is a cross between dense and cake-like with a tender crumb, and the deep chocolate flavor is amazing.
 My dark chocolate buttercream frosting is the perfect finish for either a fancy or even just an every day cake.